top of page

 Who teaches the classes in OP-OWL?

 All program facilitators are volunteers from the communities we serve.
 Many are social workers, in medical and teaching fields, and parents.
 (Parents may not facilitate classes in which their own children are enrolled, however, other than at the K-1st grade level.)
-All classes have both male and female-identified facilitators, and several of our facilitators are experienced with the program as facilitators or students.
+All classes have facilitator teams in which more than one gender is represented, and several of our facilitators are experienced with the program as facilitators or students.
 The elementary level classes have three facilitators each, and the middle school level class has four facilitators.
 All facilitators have had extensive background checks, and have been trained and approved to lead the curriculum.

 Why is there no OWL program listed for my student's grade?